The Best Movies and TV Shows to Stream This Week

 Mika Abdalla, Margaret Cho, Fortune Feimster, Jake Short and Paris Jackson star in this new original film from Hulu.
 Sex Appeal follows perfectionist teen Avery Hansen-White, who sets out to master her sexuality after her long distance boyfriend suggests taking their relationship to the next level.

-This teen comedy has hilarious jokes and plenty of heart, and it's available to stream on Hulu starting Jan.
-14.
+This teen comedy has hilarious jokes and plenty of heart, and it's available to stream on Hulu.

 Wolf Like Me